LeoonZHANG/libsg/README.md

 ## Overview

-libsg (library sigma) is a boost-like cross-platform C utility library focusing on usability.
+libsg is a boost-like cross-platform C utility library, it easy to use, fast and powerful.

 ## Idea and goal

 C language is gradually being forgotten, how to make C programing easier?

 1, Do not reinvent wheels, pack good wheels.

 2, Using C to build important infrastructure, not everything.

-## Really easy
+## Easy

 #### Easy to install